AiGIS-PyAiGIS/GFandSlope/README.md

 M v_M1 v_M2 v_M3
 ```

-Where N and M are the total numbers of vertices and faces of the model, x_i, y_i and z_i are the coordinate of the i-th vertex, and v_j1, v_j2 and v_j3 are the list of vertices (IDs) forming the j-th face.
+Where N and M are the total numbers of vertices and faces of the model, x_i, y_i, and z_i are the coordinates of the i-th vertex, and v_j1, v_j2, and v_j3 are the list of vertices (IDs) forming the j-th face.

 A utility `Mesh2GFandSlopeInput.py` can convert a shape model with various formats (obj, stl...) to this format.